-Once the better known as the beating heart of the American automobile industry, in recent years Michigan has become a centre for technological innovation, and a haven for midwestern weed lovers.
+Once the better known as the beating heart of the American automobile industry, in recent years Michigan has become a center for technological innovation, and a haven for midwestern weed lovers.

 In fact, with low rents, an abundance of cheap land, and of course the resurgent city of Detroit, this charming, progressive state has much to offer anyone looking to get involved in the cannabis industry.